seeker89/code-review-PR-quide/README.md

 ### TL;DR

-This guide guide is for people who'd like to spread good code review practices in their teams.
+This guide exists to help __spreading good code review practices in teams__.

-It aims to be a reference to show to your people, along with some good examples.
+It aims to be a reference to show to your team, along with some good examples.

 ## Table of contents